Symplectic structure perturbations and continuity of symplectic invariants: Applications on quasi-isometric embedding and capacity

-Note that this computation is true for any $\omega$ without assuming $\omega$ being aperiodic.
 On the other hand, $f_{\vec{v}} \circ H$ also satisfies the condition that it has no nonconstant contractible periodic orbit.
 In particular, it has no nonconstant contractible periodic orbit with period at most $1$.
-By Theore \ref{upper-semi}, we know
+By Theorem \ref{sp-computation}, we know

 and